 Our webinars offer innovative ways to engage students with STEM in traditional classroom or virtual environments.
 Our experienced educational technology specialists will walk you through experiments that students can do using our free sample data.

 Looking to warm up your science classroom with engaging, real-world experiments?
-Join Vernier experts Colleen McDaniel (Biology) and Dr. Melissa Hill (Chemistry) as they explore the science behind winter comfort foods.
-You’ll explore how to measure energy in hot chocolate using calorimetry, analyze pigments in winter vegetables with spectroscopy, investigate enzyme activity in cooking, and explore pH changes in familiar recipes.
+Vernier experts Colleen McDaniel (Biology) and Dr. Melissa Hill (Chemistry) explore the science behind winter comfort foods.
+Explore how to measure energy in hot chocolate using calorimetry, analyze pigments in winter vegetables with spectroscopy, investigate enzyme activity in cooking, and explore pH changes in familiar recipes.

 What happens when a spinning figure skater pulls in their arms?
 How does a playground merry-go-round change speed as students jump on or off?
 How do you fix a slow-ticking grandfather clock?
 Vernier physics experts demonstrate hands-on investigations into angular momentum conservation and pendulum motion using the Go Direct® Rotary Motion Sensor.